-- 1.1 Cumbria Choice is the adopted social housing allocation policy of all six district councils in Cumbria, as well as the seven largest housing associations operating in the county.
-Cumbria Choice has been in operation since 2011, and the policy is periodically reviewed by the partnership to ensure it remains fit for purpose and is fully compliant with the latest legislation and good practice.
-The Policy was most recently updated in 2016.
-The Policy now needs to be updated to reflect legislative changes, notably the Homelessness Reduction Act 2017 and associated Code of Guidance, as well as further Allocations regulations arising from the UK's exit from the EU, issued in 2019. - 1.2 The Project Board appointed a consultant, Andy Gale (who led on the previous Cumbria Choice review) to undertake the 2020 Policy review.
-Mr Gale has considerable experience in the field of allocations and homelessness, so his input has helped to ensure the new Policy is fully compliant with the latest legislation.
-The timescale for the Policy review is crucial as the changes need to feed into the specification for the procurement of a new IT platform.
-The contract for the current system expires 31 March 2021 and in order to ensure that the new system goes live on 1 April 2021, the procurement needs to be concluded as soon as possible. - 1.3 An important distinction between Cumbria Choice (both existing and updated versions) and earlier allocations schemes is that people on the register apply for vacant properties they are interested in, giving them more of a choice in where they live and a greater stake in their local communities.
-Under earlier policies people were allocated properties as vacancies arose, based on a waiting list scheme, meaning there was much less choice.
-People also had to complete a separate housing application form for each housing provider (all of whom operated different policies) meaning the previous system was less consistent and transparent.
+- district councils in Cumbria, as well as the seven largest housing associations operating in the county.
+The first version was introduced in 2011 and has been in operation ever since.
+The Allocation Policy is periodically reviewed by the partnership to ensure it remains fit for purpose and is fully compliant with the latest legislation and good practice notably the Homelessness Reduction Act 2017 and associated Code of Guidance, as well as further Allocations regulations arising from the UK's exit from the EU, issued in 2019.
+The Cumbria Choice Policy was most recently updated in 2016. - 1.2 The review has undertaken to streamline the Policy so that it is easier to understand and apply for people who need to access social housing and to the Registered Providers who administer the Scheme.
+Further aims include "making best use of available housing stock" and "ensuring that there is a social housing lettings service that embraces equality and diversity by being open and fully accessible to all individuals".
+One of the key aims outlined in the current policy is to "improve the means by which local people in Cumbria gain access to social rented housing by providing a modern and easy to understand allocation system which allows choice and is fair, transparent and accountable". - 1.3 The timescale for the Policy review is crucial, as any changes or updates to the existing Policy need to be fed into the specification for the procurement of a new IT platform.
+The contract for the current system expires on 31 March 2021 and in order to ensure that the new system goes live on 1 April 2021, the procurement needs to be concluded as soon as possible.
+The Project Board appointed Andy Gale (the Housing Consultant who led on the previous Cumbria Choice review) to undertake the 2020 Policy review.
+Mr Gale has considerable experience in the field of allocations and homelessness, so his input has helped to ensure the new Policy is fully compliant with the latest legislation. - 1.4 An important distinction between Cumbria Choice (original version and later updates) and previous allocations schemes is that people on the register apply for vacant properties they are interested in, giving them more of a choice in where they live and a greater stake in their local communities.
+Under earlier policies people were allocated properties as vacancies arose, based on a waiting list scheme, meaning there was much less choice, and priority homeless households were accommodated through separate "nomination agreements" with individual housing associations.
+This was a significantly more bureaucratic process, as people wishing to register for social housing were required to complete a separate housing application form for each housing provider (all of whom operated different policies) meaning the previous system was less consistent and transparent.